offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Geography_TOPIC
 ```

-An Amazon Resource Name (ARN) is an identifier that uniquely identifies a resource across all AWS, not just a single AWS account.
-Generally, an ARN should be in one of the following formats, ...
+An Amazon Resource Name (ARN) is an identifier for a resource.
+ARNs are unique across all of AWS, not just a single account.
+Generally, an ARN should follow one of the following formats, ...

   * `arn:{partition}:{service}:{region}:{account-id}:{resource-id}`
   * `arn:{partition}:{service}:{region}:{account-id}:{resource-type}/{resource-id}`